sampsyo/home/_drafts/flattening.md

 * Flattening-like ideas appear a lot in *data-oriented design*, a broadly defined concept that I only partially understand.
 For example, [Andrew Kelley][andrewrk] argues in [a talk on the topic][andrewrk-talk] for using indices in place of pointers.
 * Check out this [overview of arena libraries in Rust][rust-arena] and its discussion of the ergonomics of arena-related lifetimes.
 * Here's [a post comparing handles vs. pointers in game development][handles-vs-pointers] that advocates for packing homogeneously typed objects into arrays and using indices to refer to them.
 * Similar ideas show up in [*entity-component systems* (ECS)][ecs], a big idea from game development that I also don't completely understand.
-[This post][flecs-post] covers many of the same locality-related themes as this post.
+[This post][flecs-post] covers many of the same locality-related themes as we did above.

 [toot]: https://discuss.systems/@adrian/109990979464062464
 [luajit-post]: http://lua-users.org/lists/lua-l/2009-11/msg00089.html